Web3, or Web 3.0, is coming — but what is it, and where did Web 1.0 and 2.0 go?

 Spatial Web and 3D Graphics

-Some futurists also call Web 3.0 the Spatial Web as it aims to blur the line between the physical and the digital by revolutionizing graphics technology, bringing into clear focus three-dimensional (3D) virtual worlds.
+Some futurists also call Web3 the Spatial Web as it aims to blur the line between the physical and the digital by revolutionizing graphics technology, bringing into clear focus three-dimensional (3D) virtual worlds.

-A common requirement for a Web 3.0 application is the ability to digest large-scale information and turn it into factual knowledge and useful executions for users.
-With that being said, these applications are still at their early stages, which means that they have a lot of room for improvement and are a far cry from how Web 3.0 apps could potentially function.
+A common requirement for a Web3 application is the ability to digest large-scale information and turn it into factual knowledge and useful executions for users.
+With that being said, these applications are still at their early stages, which means that they have a lot of room for improvement and are a far cry from how Web3 apps could potentially function.

 Some of the companies that are building or have products that they are transforming into Internet 3.0 applications are Amazon, Apple and Google.
-Two examples of applications that utilize Web 3.0 technologies are Siri and Wolfram Alpha.
+Three examples of applications that utilize Web3 technologies are Siri, Wolfram Alpha and Brave Browser.

 Over the years, Apple’s voice-controlled AI assistant has grown more intelligent and has expanded its abilities since its first appearance in the iPhone 4S model.
-Siri uses speech recognition, along with artificial intelligence, to be able to perform complex and personalized commands.
+Siri uses speech recognition and artificial intelligence, a key component of Web3, to be able to perform complex and personalized commands.

 Today, Siri and other AI assistants like Amazon’s Alexa and Samsung’s Bixby can understand requests such as “where is the nearest burger joint” or “book an appointment with Sasha Marshall at 8:00 am tomorrow” and immediately come up with the right information or action.